intel-analytics/BigDL-2.x/docs/docs/APIGuide/TFPark/tf-optimizer.md

 ### from_train_op (factory method)

-Create a TFOptimizer from a TensorFlow loss tensor.
+Create a TFOptimizer from a TensorFlow train_op operation.
-The loss tensor must come from a TensorFlow graph that only takes TFDataset.tensors and the tensors in `tensor_with_value` as inputs.
+The train_op must come from a ZooOptimizer.

 ```python
 from_train_op(train_op, loss, metrics=None, updates=None, sess=None, dataset=None,